LXMachado/ynK0sI-acab/README.md

 ## Technical Considerations

-- Ensure the app is responsive and functional across devices, especially iPads.
+- Responsive and functional across devices, especially iPads.
-- Design a clean and intuitive UI/UX for users with minimal technical experience.
+- Clean and intuitive UI/UX for users with minimal technical experience.
-- The app must scale to accommodate additional user stories or departments in the future.
+- Scalability to accommodate additional user stories or departments in the future.

 ## Installation